Here ya go!

 When you first get to Novigrad, find Vimme Vivaldi in Hierarch Square.
 Get a loan off him, and get him to change your Orens and Florens into Crowns.
 You can also try to beat him at Gwent for a unique card (don't do the follow-up opponent until after you've met Sigi Reuven on the main questline, as it can bug out).

 When you first go to Skellige, look around the beach carefully and you can get your captain's fee back.
 Kill the sirens nearby, then the nest on the boat and the Ekhidna.
-If you get a mutagen from it you can make the Ekhidna Decoction which is really useful.
+If you get a mutagen from it you can make the Ekhidna Decoction which is really useful early on.

 Probably best to go with a Northern Realms deck on a first playthrough as it's the most accessible and arguably the most powerful.